|Mid Edo period (1615-1867), 18th century|

 |LITERATURE||Samurai - Passato e Presente|

-This Japanese armor of tosei gusoku type brings the coat of arms (kamon) with fish scale (uruko) design used by the Hirano clan, daimyō of Tawaramoto in Yamato province.
+This Japanese suite of armor of tosei gusoku type brings the coat of arms (kamon) with fish scale (uruko) design used by the Hirano clan, daimyō of Tawaramoto in Yamato province.
 The twelve-plates kabuto (helmet) of "pumpkin" shape (akoda-nari) is typical of this region, richly decorated with byakudan gold lacquer and pairs of shakudo shinodare on the four sides.
 An inscription on the haraidate reads “Hachiman dai Bosatsu” (“Hachiman big Buddha”), a volitional prayer to the god of war.

-A notable feature of this Japanese armor is the use of byakudan lacquer on most of its surface, an expensive finish found only on high-end suits of armor.
+A notable feature of this Japanese suite of armor is the use of byakudan lacquer on most of its surface, an expensive finish found only on high-end suits of armor.
 This rare lacquering is obtained covering a gold lacquered surface with a transparent layer of red lacquer which lets the underneath precious metal shine through.